ondoprotocol/usdy-noble/x/aura/spec/01_state_blocklist.md

 ## Blocked Addresses

-The blocked addresses field is a mapping between string (a Noble encoded address) and boolean, stored via a [`collections.Map`][map].
+The blocked addresses field is a mapping between string (a Noble encoded address) and boolean.
 It is used to store all blocked addresses that can't interact with USDY.

 ```go
 var BlockedAddressPrefix = []byte("blocklist/blocked_address/")